-Decide who is the appropriate person to be your AML/CFT Compliance Officer.
-It is essential for any successful AML/CFT programme that your Compliance Officer has the on-going support of the organisation at the executive level, and the ability to report to that executive.
+Consider who is the appropriate person to be your AML/CFT Compliance Officer, this role is important and the person should be of strong character.
+It is essential for your AML/CFT programme to be successful and this person has the on-going support of the organisation at the executive level, and the ability to report to that executive.

-Does our business have the experience or in-house capability to undertake this assessment in a robust and honest manner ?
+- Does our business have the experience, or in-house capability to undertake this assessment in a robust and honest manner?
 Your AML / CFT Risk Assessment will be a core company document going forward.
-If you do require assistance are several companies offering AML consulting services.
+If you do require assistance, there are several companies offering AML consulting services.
 Infolog does not offer these services.

 AML risk assessment requirements

 Your risk assessment must be in writing and must address the following issues: